 Students are advised by a combination of Undergraduate Biology Office staff and faculty department advisors.
 Advising topics include investigating majors, declaring a major, course planning, research and honors, major releases, graduate school and career advice.
 Students who are interested in the Program in Biology majors or minors should consult a general advisor during the freshman year, and are strongly encouraged to meet with a department advisor early in their academic career, but no later than the second term of their sophomore year.
 It is not necessary to complete every prerequisite before declaring a major.

 To make an appointment, go to the Program in Biology website at www.lsa.umich.edu/biology.

-It is recommended that students with concentrations in Biology or General Biology give serious consideration to spending a summer at a field station, especially the University of Michigan Biological Station.
-The training and experience provided are particularly valuable for students interested in ecology, systematics, animal behavior, and evolutionary biology and are especially relevant to the EEB concentration.
+It is recommended that students with majors in Biology or General Biology give serious consideration to spending a summer at a field station, especially the University of Michigan Biological Station.
+The training and experience provided are particularly valuable for students interested in ecology, systematics, animal behavior, and evolutionary biology and are especially relevant to the EEB major.

 The SBS is an organization of students at the University of Michigan who are interested in the Biological sciences.
 It is sponsored and funded jointly by the departments of Molecular, Cellular & Developmental Biology and Ecology & Evolutionary Biology.